gnmmarechal/corbenik-updater-re/README.md

 ##What is this?

-Corbenik CFW Updater: RE is a tool designed to update Corbenik CFW (https://github.com/chaoskagami/corbenik) and its nightly release Skeith CFW (https://github.com/chaoskagami/skeith).
+Corbenik CFW Updater: RE is a tool designed to install or update Corbenik CFW (https://github.com/chaoskagami/corbenik) and its nightly release Skeith CFW (https://github.com/chaoskagami/skeith).
 It is written in Lua and runs on Lua Player Plus 3DS by Rinnegatamante (https://github.com/Rinnegatamante/lpp-3ds and http://rinnegatamante.it).
 Its official website is GS2012 Homebrew (http://gs2012.xyz), more specifically its own page (http://gs2012.xyz/3ds/corbenikupdaterre)